 Hearing is such an important sense!
-Our licensed audiologist provides you with the most advanced and comprehensive hearing care possible.
+Our audiology team provide you with the most advanced and comprehensive hearing care possible.
 Patients benefit from the highest standards employed in all testing and rehabilitation.

 - Comprehensive hearing evaluations for children and adults.

 - Selection, fitting and dispensing of hearing aids and other assistive listening devices.